Animal Care

 BTEC Level 2 Technical Diploma in Animal Care

-This course is designed for individuals who are interested in working in the animal industry and want to learn about the basic care and management of animals.
+Passionate about working with animals?
+Jump into the industry and learn about the basic care and management of animals.

 Is this course right for me?

-This course is based on the main college campus and at the John Burns Centre for Learning, Withybush.
-Transport to and from the John Burns Centre for Learning is via shuttle bus from the main College campus.
-Learners will spend the whole day on a site.
+This course is based on the main college campus, the John Burns Centre for Learning at Withybush and Willhome Farm Barn.
+Transport to and from the offsite locations is via shuttle bus from the main College campus, learners will spend the whole day on one site.

-- Three GCSEs at grade D or above (may include one relevant equivalent) to include English Language/First Language Welsh and Mathematics/Numeracy
+- Three GCSEs at grade D or above (may include one relevant equivalent) to include English Language/First Language Welsh and Mathematics/Science

 - Each application is considered on individual merit